-Leading into 2020, global defence spending was increasing as various countries were focusing on fleet modernization and defence readiness.
-Since defence spending is approved by governments on an annual basis, budgets are subject to changes in government, political climates and spending priorities.
-As government deficits increase due to COVID-19 aid programs, future defence budgets may be adversely impacted and correspondingly impact the Corporation's business.
+A portion of the Corporation's revenue is derived from global defence markets.
+Although the United States and other countries currently remain committed to increased defence spending, annual budgets are subject to changes in government, political climates and spending priorities.
+As government deficits increase due to COVID-19 aid programs, future defence budgets may be adversely affected and correspondingly impact the

+Corporation's business.
 A loss or significant reduction in government funding of a large program such as Lockheed Martin's F-35 fighter aircraft program in which the Corporation participates, could materially affect revenues and earnings.
-As well, the Canadian Government's eventual choice of aircraft for its Future Fighter Replacement program may impact the Corporation's business since Magellan's work content varies between three competing platforms, Boeing's F-18, Lockheed's F-35 and Saab's JAS 39.
+As well, the Canadian Government's eventual choice of aircraft for its Future Fighter Replacement program may impact the Corporation's business since Magellan's work content varies between the remaining two competing platforms, Lockheed's F-35 and Saab's JAS-39.

-The Corporation's diversified sales portfolio, including a growing commercial aerospace product portfolio, defence programs outside of the United States and a balance between manufacturing and aftermarket products and services, help to reduce the impact that a reduction in defence spending on the part of any government or governments could have.
+The Corporation's diversified sales portfolio, including a growing commercial aerospace product portfolio, defence programs outside of the United States and a balance between manufacturing and aftermarket products and services, helps to reduce the impact that a reduction in defence spending on the part of any government or governments could have.
+Notwithstanding this, there can be no assurances that the Corporations' diversification strategies will be sufficient to mitigate any negative impacts caused by a reduction in defence spending.